RileyBoroff/SwissCheese_Public/README.md

 ---

 - **Python**: Research Items
-    -  Is python the correct choice for a cross platform interface.
+    -  How can I create a front end to call the already created scripts
 - **Windows**: Research Items
-    -  What persistence is possiable on windows
+    -  What additional persistence is possible on windows
+-  **Stealth**: Research Items
-    -  How can batch scripts be used to automate this process.
+    - How can I edit logs to hide the scripts running
+    - how can I automate the removal of the scripts
 ## Summary

 ---